brendenk1/BluetoothStack/README.md

 * Provide a Combine interface to manage connected peripherals
 * Provide a Combine interface to monitor connecting peripherals
 * Provide a simplified interface to connect to a peripheral
+* Provide a interface to disconnect / cancel connection to peripheral

 ## Components